When Adoption means Changing a Child’s Birth Language

 Many people assume that he will be overwhelmed, that it’s too many languages to cope with.
 Also, I think lots of people don’t grasp the importance of maintaining his heritage – he is now Italian, living in Italy so what’s the point?

 I believe that the earlier he starts hearing and speaking Mandarin consistently again, the easier it will be for him.
 Hopefully it will feel a natural part of his life as he gets older.

 I am generally keeping our French chats under wraps as I can’t deal with even more judgment and I don’t need other people’s blessings as to what and how I teach my son!

 I have had a lot of criticism and moments of self-doubt, but I’m so glad I stuck with it.
 I don’t presume to tell anyone else that our way is the right or only way, but I would encourage parents to follow their instincts and not let other people dictate how they talk to their children.

 To anyone who is feeling criticised or discouraged, stay strong, know that it will take time and effort.
 Even some language is better than none.
-For us, raising our son to be bilingual, but also keeping his birth language is important, even if others disagree.
+For us, adopting our son from China, and raising our son to be bilingual, but also keeping his birth language is important, even if others disagree.
 Just do what is right for you and your family.